 - This is a selective admissions program-students must be admitted into the program before taking MSG courses.
-See the selective admissions page for more information regard-ing admission, progression, and graduation. - Placement into ENG 101 and college level reading is required for admission to the program.
+See the selective admissions page for more information regarding admission, progression, and graduation. - Placement into ENG 101 and college level reading is required for admission to the program.
 Students should see an academic advisor for guidance through the application process. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 15-15-18-15; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6-6-5. - BIO 111 online or hybrid courses are not accepted. - A scoring rubric will be applied for all applicants, and the most qualified students will be admitted.
-Selection criteria include grade point average, certificate/degree completion, biology completion, and biology grade.
+Selection criteria include a minimum 2.0 grade point average, certificate/ degree completion, biology completion, biology grade, and/ or military experience.